ASUS Showcases NVIDIA GB300 NVL72 at SC25

 At the top of the portfolio, the XA GB721-E2, ASUS AI POD built on NVIDIA GB300 NVL72, embodies a field-proven rack-scale AI architecture, accelerated by 72 NVIDIA Blackwell Ultra GPUs and 36 NVIDIA Grace CPUs.
 Combining a 100% liquid-cooling system with integrated switch trays, the system delivers deployment-ready scalability and energy-efficient performance, offering 10-petaflops-class computing power for enterprise AI and national-cloud workloads.

-Building on this strong foundation, ESC NM2N721-E1 accelerated by NVIDIA GB200 NVL72 marks a major step forward in the sovereign-AI domain, underscoring the capability to support national-scale AI platforms through fully integrated storage and compute architectures.
-ASUS is also thrilled to announce the successful deployment of the ESC NM2N721-E1, built on NVIDIA GB200 NVL72 platform reaffirming its strength in delivering NVIDIA Blackwell architecture for large-scale, industry-backed AI initiatives.
+Building on this strong foundation, ESC NM2N721-E1 accelerated by NVIDIA GB200 NVL72 marks a major step forward in the sovereign- AI domain, underscoring the capability to support national-scale AI platforms through fully integrated storage and compute architectures.
+ASUS is also thrilled to announce a major milestone in the sovereign AI domain—the successful deployment of the ESC NM2N721-E1, built on NVIDIA GB200 NVL72 platform reaffirming its strength in delivering NVIDIA Blackwell architecture for large-scale, industry-backed AI initiatives.

 All-New ASUS ESC8000A-E13X system With NVIDIA RTX PRO Server supporting NVIDIA ConnectX-8 SuperNIC